 Just as the 3D object starts as a virtual rendering, and becomes tactile once it is printed; the mind renders subconscious thought, into conscious thought, this is when the metaphysical becomes authentic.

 Metamodernism uses the concept of oscillation to generate multiple points of view in a single piece.
 Every perspective adds a unique philosophy and layers them in conversation with one and other.

 I explore this through visual metaphor to create a metaverse-- a (virtual or real) environment where two or more ideologies meet blurring the lines between them.
 In the below piece, I aim to generate a space in your mind for a conceptual gradient where time, light, matter, space, front and back mesh together.

 In this virtual reality Installation, I created an isolated bubble in space-time, where technological relics from the early 2000s float in a state of constant decay.
 The relics were carefully crafted by dismantling the point-and-shoot cameras and uploading them into a virtual space via photographic scanning techniques.
 They will live as satellites, forever floating and searching for light and life expreiencing everything simultaneously.

-Infinite Reality is a mixed reality installation which uses two live feeds from webcams and the HTC Vives point-of-view camera which, projects real-time video into the virtual environment.
-Layering the real with the virtual in attempts to disconnect the viewer from themselves while simultaneously connecting them to an observer perspective.
+Infinite Reality is a mixed-reality installation which uses two live feeds from external webcams and the HTC Vives point-of-view camera which, projects real-time video into the virtual environment; layering the real with the virtual in attempts to disconnect the viewer from themselves while simultaneously connecting them to an observer perspective.